-Modern facility management is dependent on different data sources, so we’ll explore different options of acquiring data to optimize and manage your buildings better.
+Modern facility management is dependent on different data sources, so we’ll explore different options for acquiring data to optimize and manage your buildings better.

 In our article we share some examples of what kind of IoT data you can get in smart buildings and how it’s commonly used:

 So it is essential to have data in modern facility management, but what should you look for in a technology partner?